johnturpin369/Online-Examination-System/README.md

 To launch application from Command Prompt:

-First, ensure that java is installed on your PC.

 1) Download this project's .zip file and extract to convenient location.

 2) Open a command prompt and move to directory where the project's java files are found: